101 Things to do in Bournemouth (2026)

 First up, what many people come to Bournemouth for; the beaches.
 There are 14 award winning beaches across Bournemouth, Christchurch and Poole, detailed below from east to west.
 With the exception of the first three, they are all linked via the Promenade, which runs from Southbourne, through Bournemouth to Poole.
 The first three are almost linked by a separate promenade, which runs from Mudeford Quay almost as far as Highcliffe.

-• Highcliffe Beach: Shingle Blue Flag beach with coastal path running below the cliffs.
+• Highcliffe Beach: Predominantly shingle Blue Flag beach with coastal path running beneath the cliffs.

 • Friars Cliff Beach: Quieter, mainly sandy Blue Flag beach with good cafe.